srid/emanote/docs/guide/yaml-config.md

 >[!tip] Using in HTML templates
 > You can reference the YAML frontmatter config from [[html-template]].
 See [here](https://github.com/srid/emanote/discussions/131#discussioncomment-1382189) for details.

+## Special properties

+- `page.image`: The image to use for the page.
+This is used for the [[ogp]] meta tag `og:image` meta tag.
+If not specified, the first image in the page is used.
+Relative URLs are automatically rewritten to absolute URLs if `page.siteUrl` is non-empty.

 ## Examples